Modifying Child Support Due to Long COVID

 Long COVID can drastically impact a parent’s ability to work and make a livable income, and the U.S. Department of Health Human Services has even determined that long COVID is considered a disability under the Americans With Disabilities Act (ADA).

 If you have suffered from long COVID, you may be eligible to have your child support payments modified and should speak to a Montgomery County family law attorney as soon as possible.
 Our legal team at Law Offices of Sheryl R. Rentz, P.C. can guide you through the process of petitioning a family law court for modified payments and advocate for your best interests.
-To discuss your case in a free initial consultation, call us toll-free at (866) 290-9292.
+To discuss your case in a free initial consultation, call us at (610) 645-0100.